wasidy/auto_retoucher/README.md

 7. Output image.
 After generation you can save PNG file with clicking RMB.
 8. Regenerate custom tile.
 As source for regenerating you can click LMB on any area input OR output image.
 Tile will be loaded in window.
 9. <kbd>Tile masking</kbd> is value for box alpha. <kdb>Apply generated mask</kbd> means that the generation result will be applied only to the area on which the base mask was generated. <kbd>APPLY TO IMAGE</kbd> will paste generated tile to original coordinates onto output image, with blur settings. <kbd>Prompt</kbd> and <kbd>Negative prompt</kdb> is custom prompt for single tile generation.
+10. Added ability to automatic saving generated result, and saving outputs by button pressing.
 ---
 #### Sample images are copyrighted by Vasiliy Stepanov.